nextflow-io/nextflow/docs/amazons3.md

 # Amazon S3 storage

-Nextflow includes the support for Amazon S3 storage.
-Files stored in a S3 bucket can be accessed transparently in your pipeline script like any other file in the local file system.
+Nextflow includes support for Amazon S3 storage.
+Files stored in an S3 bucket can be accessed transparently in your pipeline script like any other file in the local file system.

 ## S3 path

-In order to access a S3 file you only need to prefix the file path with the `s3` schema and the `bucket` name where it is stored.
+In order to access an S3 file, you only need to prefix the file path with the `s3` schema and the `bucket` name where it is stored.

-For example if you need to access the file `/data/sequences.fa` stored in a bucket with name `my-bucket`, that file can be accessed using the following fully qualified path:
+For example, if you need to access the file `/data/sequences.fa` stored in a bucket named `my-bucket`, that file can be accessed using the following fully qualified path:

 ```
 s3://my-bucket/data/sequences.fa
 ```

-The usual file operations can be applied on a path handle created using the above notation.
-For example the content of a S3 file can be printed as shown below:
+The usual file operations can be applied to a path handle with the above notation.
+For example, the content of an S3 file can be printed as follows:

 ```groovy
 println file('s3://my-bucket/data/sequences.fa').text
 ```

-See section {ref}`script-file-io` to learn more about available file operations.
+See the {ref}`script-file-io` section to learn more about available file operations.

 ## Security credentials